umwrit350sp17/Team1/Team_Docs/Outline.md

 1. How to download and install FocusWriter
 2. How to create and start a new document
 3. How to change font style and size
-4. How to format paragraphs and margins
+4. How to set text alignment, how to bold and italicize text
 5. How to use spell-check
 6. How to set “goals” and use word-count
 7. How to change FocusWriter themes